Why We're Polarized: Background and contents

 The author delves into the history of the United States and finds that the country's politics after the end of the civil war constituted an artificial peace in which popular passions didn't adequately get represented by the actions of mainstream political parties.
-Furthermore, this peace was at the expense of the nation's various minorities whose unjust treatment was to be ignored, especially African Americans - as Congressional supporters of Jim Crow laws demanded these laws be unchallenged in exchange for cooperation, not even by powerful politicians like President Franklin D. Roosevelt.
+Furthermore, this peace was at the expense of the nation's various minorities whose unjust treatment was to be ignored, especially African Americans – as Congressional supporters of Jim Crow laws demanded these laws be unchallenged in exchange for cooperation, not even by powerful politicians like President Franklin D. Roosevelt.
 He reminds readers that commentators in both the 1950s and the 1960s criticized the set-up of pitting the Democratic Party against the Republican Party, with the two organizations getting labeled as being too similar.
 The prominent status of ideological conservatives and liberals in both parties, Klein writes, created a complicated situation for voters.
 The author particularly cites American racial debates as having warped political organization, writing that prejudicial policies "kept the Democratic party less liberal than it otherwise would’ve been, the Republican Party Congressionally weaker than it otherwise would’ve been, and stopped the parties from sorting themselves around the deepest political cleavage of the age."

 The passage of the Civil Rights Act of 1964 resulted in widespread re-sorting along different lines both inside of and in between the two major parties.
-As well, the decline of mass media and the rise of niche-based consumption of various socio-political material has exacerbated this trend, according to Klein.
-Eventually, Klein argues, the polarization has resulted in a country where large numbers of people fear a kind of coming apocalypse at the hands of those with which they disagree.
+Furthermore, the decline of mass media and the rise of niche-based consumption of various socio-political material has exacerbated this trend, according to Klein.
+Eventually, Klein argues, the polarization has resulted in a country where large numbers of people fear a kind of coming apocalypse at the hands of those with whom they disagree.

 "The parties are dividing over fundamental identities that tend to generate intolerance and hostility," Klein writes.
 Human beings form groups and set up collective identities as part of their inherent nature due to their psychological identities, he states, yet the dynamics in American politics have caused multiple methods of categorization from ethnicity to gender to religion and more to merge into "mega-identities".
 Thus, in Klein's eyes, the two parties represent fundamentally different types of people to which, due to this identity fusion, frustrating conflict becomes inevitable.
 "What if our loyalties and prejudices are governed by instinct and merely rationalized as calculation?" he asks.

 Klein particularly criticizes his own profession, describing the process behind how exactly journalists decide what stories to cover.
 He argues that modern journalism has fed into a deleterious feedback loop, with attempts to actually persuade individuals generating far less interest than material meant to feed partisanship.
 In profession-based terms, he also remarks upon what he sees as an inherent instability of a republic headed by modern-style president.